 Before you can use NMState with OKD, you must install the Kubernetes NMState Operator.

-You must install the Kubernetes NMState Operator from the OpenShift web console while logged in with administrator privileges.
-Once installed, the Operator can deploy the NMState State Controller as a daemon set across all of the cluster nodes.
+You must install the Kubernetes NMState Operator from the web console while logged in with administrator privileges.
+After it is installed, the Operator can deploy the NMState State Controller as a daemon set across all of the cluster nodes.